 How to Get There

-To reach Mauritius, you will need to rely on tour operators, such as Luxury Holidays Direct, Elegant resorts, Elite Vacations, If Only, Black Tomato, and more.
-Once you reach a stunning resort, such as La Plantation d’Albion Mauritius, for example, you will have to do very little, apart from sitting back, relaxing and letting the on-site staff help you plan your activities.
+To reach Mauritius, you will need to rely on tour operators, such as Luxury Holidays Direct, Elegant Resorts, Elite Vacations, If Only, Black Tomato, and more.
+Once you reach a resort, you will have to do very little, apart from sitting back, relaxing, and letting the on-site staff help you plan your activities.

 To get around Mauritius, you can use buses, but other options tend to be cheaper.
 Many people choose to drive around on their own, using rented vehicles or bicycles.
 However, it should be noted that the roads are not paved and that both people and animals may be using the roads as well.
 You also need to be at least 23 years old to rent a vehicle as well as having a valid driver’s license.